SneedUltima/E-Commerce-App/README.md

 Runs the express server on Localhost Port 4242.

-The switch to the lower e-commerce-app directory and run:
+Then switch to the lower e-commerce-app folder directory and run:

 ### `npm start`